Child wearing a white C2C crochet heart hat with a red heart and red pom pom in a bright cozy living room with soft Valentine decor

 What is corner-to-corner crochet (C2C)?

-Corner-to-corner crochet (also called C2C) is a technique where you crochet diagonally instead of in traditional rows.
-The design is built using small blocks made of chains and double crochet stitches, starting in one corner and increasing row by row to shape the piece.
+Corner-to-corner crochet, or C2C, is a technique where you crochet diagonally instead of in straight rows.
+It uses small blocks made with chains and double crochet stitches, making it a great way to create simple colorwork designs like this heart.

 C2C crochet heart hat pattern details